OllieJones/index-wp-mysql-for-speed/readme.txt

 = Which versions of MySQL and MariaDB does this support? =

 MySQL versions 5.5.62 and above, 5.6.4 and above, 8 and above.
 MariaDB version 10 and above.
+Version 5.5 has a limitation on index lengths that requires WordPress to use [prefix keys](https://www.mysqltutorial.org/mysql-index/mysql-prefix-index/).
+Those have slightly reduced performance.
+Consider upgrading!

 = What database Storage Engine does this support? =